salsadigitalauorg/minisite/README.md

 directory or from an alias set on the parent entity (where the field is attached to).

-Please note this  module does not actually import the minisite pages as Drupal nodes.
+Please note that this module does not actually import the minisite pages as Drupal nodes.

 > A minisite is a website by which companies offer information about one specific product or product group.
 Typically, a minisite is enhanced by